philippzhuravlev/RoboRally/README.md

 Now we had to do field actions, though we had already done most of the checkpoint logic work, but it wasn't finished.
 We had to add associated player values for [amount of] `checkpointsReached` and the `lastCheckpoint` to make sure that players won after visiting all checkpoints, until the last.
 Lastly, we changed the GUI to display these debug-like messages

 ### Assignment 4e: Winning the Game and Interactive Command Cards

-We implemented the winning condition by enhancing the `CheckPoint` class to track the last checkpoint.
-When a player reaches all checkpoints in order, they win the game.
-The game transitions to `Phase.FINISHED`, and the winner is displayed in the status message.
+We improved the game by adding a winning condition.
+Now, when a player reaches all checkpoints in order, they win, and the game transitions to `Phase.FINISHED`.
+A victory pop-up appears, announcing the winner and showing game stats, like the number of steps the player needed to win.

-A victory pop-up window shows the winner and game statistics.
-We also implemented the interactive "LEFT_OR_RIGHT" command card that allows players to choose their turning direction during execution.
+We also made the LEFT_OR_RIGHT command card interactive, letting players choose whether to turn left or right during execution.

-For interactive cards, we:
+To make this work, we:
-1. Added the command to the `Command` enum
+1. Added the new command to the Command enum.
-2. Modified `executeNextStep()` to change to `Phase.PLAYER_INTERACTION` when needed
+2. Modified `executeNextStep()` to change to `Phase.PLAYER_INTERACTION` when needed.
-3. Implemented parameter passing for user choices
+3. Enabled parameter passing so players can make their choice.
-4. Updated `PlayerView.updateView()` to show appropriate buttons during interaction
+4. Modified PlayerView.updateView() to display the correct buttons for interaction.

-When a player makes a choice, the game returns to `Phase.ACTIVATION` and continues execution.
+Once the player chooses, the game continues as usual, returning to `Phase.ACTIVATION` and executing the next step.

-#### Extras
-We added game enhancements:
-- Victory animations
-- Sound effects
-- Game timer
-- Player statistics tracking